-- 1. Covering the assigned topic thoroughly and at an appropriate depth. - 2.
-Using current literature and relevant resources for all teaching sessions. - 3.
-Demonstrating a good knowledge of the subject that is being taught. - 4.
-Conveying credibility by being clear, confident and articulate. - 5.
-Promoting learning by using effective teaching methods and aides. - 6.
-Promoting active learning through discussion, questioning techniques and other participatory strategies. - 7.
-Evaluating that learning is taking place by "reading" body language, clarifying, etc. - 8.
-Supporting ongoing learning by providing good handouts. - 9.
+- 1. Using current literature and relevant resources for all teaching sessions. - 2.
+Demonstrating a knowledge of the subject that is being taught at an appropriate depth and breadth. - 3.
+Conveying credibility by being clear, confident and articulate. - 4.
+Promoting learning by using effective teaching methods, aides, and handouts. - 5.
+Promoting active learning through discussion, questioning techniques and other participatory strategies. - 6.
 Completing teaching sessions within an appropriate time frame.